 In today’s society, characterized by rapid technological development and complexity, the ability to rediscover, challenge, and integrate rejected ideas is crucial for innovation.
 This art project seeks to reflect the contemporary need to embrace diverse perspectives.
 It underscores the importance of seizing the opportunities inherent in rejected ideas to shape a more holistic and innovative future. «The Potential of Rejected Ideas» thus positions itself within a larger conceptual framework of creative rebirth, iteration, and recycling.

-Examples of sketches for a range of projects:
+A handpicked selection of sketches for various projects: